 Obsessive-compulsive disorder (OCD) is a condition marked by excessive orderliness, attention to detail, and perfectionism.
 In people with OCD, it’s likely the condition takes over their lives in a negative manner.
-However, some may find their symptoms aren’t getting in the way of their day-to-day life.
+However, some may find their symptoms aren’t getting in the way of their daily life.
 In such instances, you may wonder how to know if you have mild OCD.

 What is Obsessive-Compulsive Disorder?